simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 SMTP_FROM_ADDRESS=Mastodon <notifications@social.localhost>
 ```

-The last step for the Mastodon setup is to prepare the database and create an admin user.
+The final step in setting up Mastodon is to prepare the database and create an admin user.

 Question | Answer | Default
 --------|------|--------